 Just about the only ways to go wrong with crape myrtles are planting them in shade or letting them stand in water.
 Crape myrtles are winter-tolerant in USDA Hardiness Zones 6 through 9.

-4. Pink-flowering dogwood (Cornus florida var.
+4. Pink-Flowering Dogwood (Cornus florida var.
 Rubra)

 This dogwood is one of the best-known native trees of the eastern half of North America.
-It grows to about 30 feet tall when it reaches full maturity, and bears masses of beautiful flowers, pink blossoms with white centers followed by bead-like berries in late summer and early fall.
+It grows to about 30 feet tall when it reaches full maturity, and bears masses of beautiful flowers, pink blossoms with white centers, followed by bead-like berries in late summer and early fall.

 There is also an imported dogwood with the scientific name Cornus kousa that bursts out in pink blossoms every spring, but its fruit is more berry-like.
 (We will have more to say about this dogwood in the next entry.)

 This is the dogwood to plant if you have problems with deer, clay soil, or proximity to black walnut trees.
-It attracts butterflies in the spring and migrating birds in the summer, fall, and early through sometimes late winter.
+It attracts butterflies in the spring and migrating birds in the summer, fall, and early sometimes through late winter.

 Growing 30 feet tall and 10 to 15 feet across, this dogwood prefers acidic, loamy soil under several inches of mulch.
 Don’t try to grow it if you have had anthracnose problems with other plants in your yard.